 - Offer a transitional object for comfort and security.

 - Use other methods for soothing, such as rocking, singing, and distraction.

 - Offer praise and rewards when your child chooses not to use the binky.

-- Make the paci unappealing with lemon juice or vinegar.
+- Make the paci unappealing.

 You could also implement the cold turkey method if these gradual steps simply aren’t working.
 If you’re still struggling to get your child to wean, then it might not be a bad idea to talk to your child’s doctor or dentist for some help.

 How did you get your little one to ditch the pacifier?
 Share your weaning tips with us in the comments and be sure to share this post with all your mom friends who are trying to bid the binky farewell.